What are the risks between exchange and completion?

 More Reading: Can you exchange contracts without a completion date?

-1. The mortgage company of the buyer withdraws their mortgage offer between exchange and completion
+1. The buyer’s lender withdraws their mortgage offer between exchange and completion

-Whilst it doesn’t happen very often, it can be that a mortgage offer given before exchange of contracts is then withdrawn once contracts have been exchanged.
+Whilst it doesn’t happen very often a mortgage offer given before exchange of contracts is withdrawn once contracts have been exchanged.

-This can create real problems for a buyer if this does happen.
-Also, depending on what stage during exchange and completion the mortgage lender decides to withdraw their offer, it is still possible to arrange a new mortgage in time to complete.
+This creates major problems for a buyer if this happens.
+Also, depending on timing between exchange and completion when the mortgage lender decides to withdraw their offer, it’s still possible for a new mortgage to be arranged in time to complete.

-However, if this happens closer to the completion date, this makes it less likely for a new mortgage offer to be obtained in time.
+However, if this happens closer to the completion date it’s less likely for a new mortgage offer to be obtained in time.

-However, if the buyer is not able to meet the completion date deadline, but they are still able to get a mortgage, all be it late, they’ll still be able to complete.
-But there may be penalties and interest to pay for the buyer who’s mortgage offer was withdrawn, as the completion date will be late.
+However, if the buyer doesn’t meet the completion date deadline, but they manage to secure a new mortgage after the original deadline, they’ll still be able to complete.
+But this may involve penalties and interest to pay for the buyer as the completion date is later than originally planned.

-2. Something untoward could happen to one of the parties between exchange and completion
+2. One of the parties could have an accident between exchange and completion

 If something untoward happens to one of the parties between exchange and completion, this can have an impact on the completion date.
 For example, the death of one of the parties would create a problem.